 The AEROWORKS project has as main demonstration platforms the field of aerial inspection and demonstration of wind turbines and combustion chambers, however, the unique positioning from WideFind can be directly applied to further real life applications, such as chimney inspection, dam inspection, power line inspection, building inspection (outdoors and indoors) and many many more.

 A characteristic need in these type of applications is the need for fast, reliable and accurate position information that WideFind is fully capable to provide.
 Finally it is worth to mention that AEROWORKS is one of the biggest projects in Europe in the field of aerial infrastructure inspection and the utilization of WideFind’s solution is expecting to have a direct impact to the aerial robotics community.

-WideFind has been invited to talk about its innovative positioning technologies during one of the biggest industrial automation conferences in Norway, the NFA.
-The conference will take place between 15-16 of March, 2017.
-WideFind’s contribution will be on "UWB positioning for Industry 4.0".
+WideFind has been invited to one of the largest industrial automation conferences in Norway, the NFA Conference, to present its innovative positioning solutions.
+The conference will take place in March 2017 and WideFind’s presentation will be on “UWB Positioning for Industry 4.0”.
 For a full program and more information on the conference please visit the NFA website.

 WideFind has been accepted into the newly established Swedish bransch of the business incubator of the European Space Agency - ESA BIC Sweden.
 WideFind is one of the first eight companies to be admitted into the incubator, which has the purpose to facilitate business ideas based on space-related technologies.